Working at Red Gate

 I’m a project manager in CORE Services, a large team that's responsible for providing the infrastructure and internal systems that other teams in Red Gate rely on to do their work, and perhaps more importantly the online systems that allow the customers to download our tools and pay us!
 I typically look after 3–4 projects at the same time which span multiple functions across the company.
 Depending on which phase of the project we're in, a typical day will include having a stand-up with each project team, or a planning meeting where we'll decide on which stories to implement next, or a show and tell (the fun part where we get to show the stakeholders what we've developed for them).
 Because we provide a central function we get to work with lots of people across different parts of the business, which brings a lot of variety.

-Give us an example of some great work you've done as Head of Tech Comms at Red Gate.
+Give us an example of some great work you've done as a Project Manager at Red Gate.